Meets significant need for treatment of non-healing wounds

 Germany has four million chronic wounds per year, 30 000 of which require amputation.
 Treatment costs about six billion euros (US$ 6.8 billion).
 Austria and Switzerland are facing similar situations.
 One percent of the population will get at least one chronic wound during their lifetimes.
 These numbers are likely to rise as the population ages and diabetes becomes more prevalent.

-G. Fertram Sigurjonsson, President and CEO, Kerecis Limited
+G. Fertram Sigurjonsson, Founder and CEO, Kerecis

 “About one-third of all non-healing wounds in Europe are in Germany, Switzerland and Austria.
 Lamed’s sales consultants work with doctors in those markets to provide advanced surgical remedies to patients.
 In addition to its strong sales network, Lamed possesses the skills and resources to work with the region’s insurance authorities and help ensure payment for our product.”